jfoucher/stati/README.md

 ### Downsides

-- No automatic regeneration when a file changes as of yet
 - Not entirely completely compatible with jekyll, most notably with the lack of liquid filters (Work in progress)
 - Slower than Jekyll on the first run, especially if you highlight your code with `{% highlight %}` blocks or have many scss/sass files.